vmantrip/vmantrip.github.io/essays/difficulty.md

 In systems engineering and programming, it is an accepted truth that the most difficult problems usually involve human interaction.
 Applications are complex because user behavior is unpredictable.
 Similarly, designing and maintaining a global supply chain is fundamentally difficult because it is, at its core, a network designed to anticipate and serve human needs.

-When a system scales—whether it is a software deployment or a global manufacturing operation—the rigidity of the architecture often dictates its survival.
+When a system scales whether it is a software deployment or a global manufacturing operation—the rigidity of the architecture often dictates its survival.
 Transforming a legacy system to meet changing requirements is supposed to be difficult.
 It challenges foundational industrial engineering methodologies.
 Ultimately, the question enterprise leaders must ask when facing these massive transformations is, "Is the cost of restructuring worth the survival of the business?"

 By examining the historical shifts in the personal computer market, specifically the contrasting architectures of IBM and Dell, we can observe why adapting a supply chain is so challenging, and how concepts like the bullwhip effect and material flow optimization dictate market leadership.